The Charms And Headaches Of Buying A Historic Home

 Some requirements, like the use of historically authentic materials, can add significantly to the costs of these products.
 Although the National Register of Historic Places does not require any renovation or upkeep of historic homes, many state and local districts do, so homeowners must maintain their property to community standards with historically accurate materials.

-You May Or May Not Be Making A Good Financial Investment
+Your Home May Not Turn Out To Be A Good Financial Investment

 Unfortunately, the return on a historic home investment is unclear.
 The same qualities that some homeowners find onerous or unduly costly are also the ones that protect resale value.
 Districts or homes that are not well-preserved will not be as attractive to those interested in purchasing a historic home, and resale value will reflect that.